smilerz/recipes/README.md

   <br>
 </h1>

-<h4 align="center">The recipe manager that allows you to manage your ever growing collection of digital recipes.</h4>
+<h4 align="center">This is my personal beta of vabene's excellent recipe app.  </h4>
-<h4 align="center">This is my personal beta of vabene's excellent recipe app.
-It includes many of the new features I've developed and should be considered experimental.</h4>
+It includes many of the new features I've developed and should be considered experimental.
 ## Experimental Features

 - Manual import recipes from URL & Source (HTML/JSON)
 - Bookmarklet to import recipes from any website
 - Full Text Search
 - Hierarchical Keywords

 ## Coming Next

 - Heirarchical Ingredients
 - Faceted Search
 - What Can I Make Now?